 - 1. Test report from a lab that meets the DLC's Laboratory Requirements for ISTMTs.
-The report must include the measured temperature from the TMPps. - 2.
+The report must include the measured temperature from the TMP{ps}. - 2.
 A picture of the TMP{ps} location with an arrow indicating the thermocouple attachment point. - 3.
 Documentation from the driver manufacturer that indicates the maximum case temperature for which the driver is designed to last ≥50,000 hours, as well as the TMP location it designates for thermal testing. - a.
 Custom and integrated drivers must provide documentation equivalent to that required for drivers from third-party vendors.
 Manufacturers must supply documentation indicating the maximum acceptable temperature for the driver for 50,000-hour life, as well as the TMP to be used during thermal testing and evaluation.

-The luminaire passes the driver ISTMT requirements if the measured temperature at the TMP{ps} is less than or equal to the allowable warranty temperature specified by the power supply manufacturer.
+The luminaire passes the driver ISTMT requirements if the measured temperature at the TMP{ps} is less than or equal to the allowable operating temperature for which the driver is designed to last \geq 50,000 hours specified by the power supply manufacturer.
 Drivers shall be tested in-situ under steady-state operating conditions, with case temperature measured at the designated TMP.

-One or more additional thermocouples are attached to the power supply/driver at the TMP{ps} .
-For off-the-shelf remote power supplies, manufacturers typically provide a measurement location (case temperature designated by a "dot" adjacent to a (t_c) symbol) for warranty purposes.
-In situations where the TMP{ps} is not designated by the manufacturer, or where power supplies are integrated with the LED package(s), array, or module(s), luminaire manufacturers should identify the TMP{ps} to be used for warranty purposes.
+One or more additional thermocouples are attached to the power supply/driver at the TMP{ps}.
+For off-the-shelf remote power supplies, manufacturers typically provide a measurement location (case temperature designated by a "dot" adjacent to a (t_c) symbol) for warranty/lifetime purposes.
+In situations where the TMP{ps} is not designated by the manufacturer, or where power supplies are integrated with the LED package(s), array, or module(s), luminaire manufacturers should identify the TMP{ps} to be used for warranty/lifetime purposes.
 Note that this includes situations where the driver/power supply is not purchased from an outside vendor, and where the driver/power supply is integrated into the luminaire or lamp.
+Please see this image for an example of the documentation to identify these types of power supplies.